johnhyde/island/16 unkind play.md

 "Really?
 16 at once?" asked Florida, incredulity in his voice.

 "Perhaps I do not understand the nature of the question," said 'Marvinlust', still doing his cowboy voice.
 "But, here: you and your little varmits (in cowboy terms this means critters, and I'm referring to your fine young sons here[$perhaps even...
-Wright Here?[$no]]) go right ahead and try." he handed them a lasso, and promptly walked off.
+Wright Here?[$no]]) go right[$ here he said "here) go right", not to be confused with Hugo Wright, Wright Heare's identical twin half-cousin] ahead and try." he handed them a lasso, and promptly walked off.

 "Whoa!" and "Cooool!" said the boys.